Why CS @ ILLINOIS

-Our internationally recognized faculty currently includes 27 NSF CAREER Award winners, 15 ACM Fellows, 14 IEEE Fellows, and 8 Sloan Research Fellows.
-With $34 million in annual research expenditures, our 70 CS faculty members are pioneering virtual reality, analyzing the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.
+Our internationally recognized faculty currently includes 29 NSF CAREER Award winners, 15 ACM Fellows, 14 IEEE Fellows, and 8 Sloan Research Fellows.
+With $34 million in annual research expenditures, our 70 CS faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.

 Extraordinary Quality of Life

 Conveniently centered between Chicago, Indianapolis, and St. Louis, the University of Illinois provides an entertainment and cultural hub on par with the country's leading cities.
 Our campus community is home to Big 10 Division I sports; marquee theatrical and musical performances; and fantastic health and recreational facilities.
 Ranked by Business Insider as one of the best small cities for educated millenials, the cost of living in Champaign-Urbana is 60-77% less than cities like Berkeley, Palo Alto, and Boston, where peer institutions are located.
 Learn how Champaign-Urbana is a micro-urban center on the rise.